-As the manufacturer of the vessel Century Boats is not required to provide an extinguisher, but we provide a location for the extinguisher to be placed.
-The fire extinguisher box is located on the port side of the lean post.
+As the manufacturer of the vessel Century Boats is not required to provide an extinguisher.
 The owner is required to purchase the fire extinguisher.
-The fire extinguisher shall be approved by the U.S. Coast Guard and classified as B-I, or B-II.
+The fire extinguisher shall be approved by the U.S. Coast Guard and classified as B-I or B-II.